 Newman Society Celebrates 10 Years of ‘The Newman Guide’ with 2017-18 Release

-Today, The Cardinal Newman Society releases the 2017-18 edition of The Newman Guide to Choosing a Catholic College, which is available for purchase here, and celebrates 10 years of connecting families with faithful Catholic education through the Guide.
+Today, The Cardinal Newman Society releases the 2017-18 edition of The Newman Guide to Choosing a Catholic College and celebrates 10 years of connecting families with faithful Catholic education through the Guide.

 The Newman Guide recommends 29 Catholic college, universities, and higher education institutes for their faithful Catholic identity.